 The remains of those villages and protected land, now owned by Heartland Properties (a subsidiary of AECI), have been transformed into the privately owned Modderfontein Reserve.
 Today the Endangered Wildlife Trust oversees the reserve on behalf of Heartland Properties, with input from the Modderfontein Conservation Society.

-Modderfontein Reserve is spectacular in its simplicity: A large piece of undeveloped land, with beautiful flora and fauna and no noise other than birdsong and the sound of water trickling through the reserve’s series of dams.
-The admission fee of R30 per person (R15 per child) is worth it in exchange for the sense of peace and tranquillity inside the reserve.
+Modderfontein Reserve is spectacular in its simplicity: a large piece of undeveloped land, with beautiful flora and fauna and plenty of birdsong and the sound of water trickling through the reserve’s series of dams.